DataTools OptiSource System™

 Myth 4.
 It’s completely free

 Depends on your usage and the type of application.
 It can be free if you have a public site and only need to verify low volumes of addresses.
 There is a Premium Plan for customers who require an SLA and who expect to process large volumes; each autocomplete API request consumes 0.1 credits.
 It’s also worth noting that you only get access to technical support when you’re a paying customer.
 Information correct at time of writing – it could all change.
 Also – just consider, as a large search engine that is constantly using ‘big data’ to serve up appropriate advertising to its users – what happens with all the information collected via your forms?
-Basically, if an accurate, deliverable address is important to the efficiency of your processes then Google will not deliver the goods (excuse the pun).

-Artificial Intelligence
+& Artificial Intelligence (AI)

 The Human Touch™